 In the first few days, I learned quickly that we all had to depend on each other to stay dry, fed, and moving forward in good spirits.
 The high expectations set by our team pushed me to take the heavier canoe on a portage or the stern in big winds, to pride myself in overcoming the day's big challenge and supporting the group.
 My biggest boost in confidence came after a storm had pushed us off the lake fast and we had to crash a campsite for the night.
 While everyone was relaxing and drying off in the tent, I was exploring our new surroundings, now completely comfortable with the landscape and rhythm of our days.
-But I was surprised when my leaders came to me saying that we were lost, asking if I knew how to read a compass.
-No I didn't know how to read a compass.
-I thought it was some sort of test, like they wanted to see how I would do at trying on a new leadership role: trail guide.
-It wasn't until they started disputing which way to go with each other that I finally understood that we were lost, or at least a bit turned around.
+I was surprised when my leaders came to me saying that we were lost, asking if I knew how to read a compass.
+I thought it was some sort of test- that they wanted to see how I would do at trying on a new leadership role.
+It wasn't until they started disputing with each other about which way to go that I finally understood that we were lost, or at least a bit turned around.
 I was shocked that they were trusting me with this piece of news, believing that I would be helpful instead of panicking.
-So I didn't panic, and immediately I knew exactly where we were, showing them how the map and compass lined up.
-The next morning, the group set off in the direction I had indicated and after passing a few unmistakable landmarks it was clear that we were on the right track.
+So I didn't panic, took a look around and immediately knew exactly where we were, showing them how the map and compass lined up.
+The next morning, the group set off in the direction I had indicated and after passing a few unmistakable landmarks, it was clear we were on the right track.